paulfioravanti/presentations/get_paid_in_bitcoin/get_paid_in_bitcoin.md

 # [fit] secp256k1

 ^
-secp256k1, I believe because it's easy to remember.
+secp256k1, probably because it's so easy to remember.
 I will leave looking into the details of Elliptic Curves as an exercise for the audience cause its maths hurts my brain, suffice to say that a Bitcoin public key ends up being...

 ---